FinnishCustoms-SuomenTulli/account-monitoring-system/wsdl/README.md

    - New: register.003

 In addition, the use of new version of fin.012 submessage fin.012.001.04 is starting for arriving queries.

+### Entities Reporting to the Data Disclosure System

+When submitting reports to the Data Disclosure System, the following schema shall be used: [financial.001](financial.001.wsdl)

 ## Deployment for data suppliers